A Cheaper, Easier, and More Durable Chalk Paint Alternative

 Fortunately, sanding, if done correctly, should not take you more than 5 minutes with very little effort on your part because you are barely roughing up the surface of the wood to accept paint.
 You are not sanding to take off all of the old paint as I explain in my post How to Sand Furniture in Less Than 5 Minutes.

-After taking off all hardware, sand your piece using a mouse sander.
+After taking off all hardware, sand your piece using a mouse sander (click here for my favorite low-cost sander).
 Just gently go over the surface to rough it up some.
 You don’t want to try to take off the existing paint or stain, you just want to take off the shine.

 2. How to Prime Furniture

-For this dresser, I used Zinnser Bullseye 123 in white.
-This a water-based tintable primer which means that you can have it tinted just like paint.
+For this dresser, I used Zinsser Bullseye 123 in white.
+This is a water-based tintable primer which means that you can have it tinted just like paint.
+This allows your primer coat to not only adhere well but also to help with coverage by tinting it.
+This will more than likely save you from an extra coat of paint.
 It also settles out really well as it dries meaning that it doesn’t show brush strokes easily.

 How to Paint Furniture White

 For lighter projects, I just go with a white primer, just as it is in the can.
-Also, if you are matching other furniture that is white, be sure to match it to the white on a paint deck as there are hundreds of shades of white.
+Also, if you are matching other white furniture, be sure to match it to the white on a paint deck as there are hundreds of shades of white.
+For a post full of tips, click here: The Best Time-Saving Tips to Paint Furniture White

 How to Paint Furniture Black

-Before you start any furniture project, be sure to download my FREE Tips for Painting Furniture for any projects.
+Before you start any furniture project, be sure to download my FREE Tips for Painting Furniture for any project.
 Don’t start a project without them!

 3. Latex Paint – The Best Alternative to Chalk Paint for Furniture